 Clearly, this is a threat to all workers in the sector.
 So we are pursuing this with a lot of energy.

 I greatly value this opportunity to share our experience.
-Good luck with your deliberations at the Convention.
+Good luck with your deliberations at your Convention.

 On behalf of 200,000 UK members of the Communication Workers Union, I offer you our solidarity and friendship.